Zatinmohan/Ugaoo-Plant-App/README.md

 **NOTE**
 - This is just a demo application used for educational purpose
 - It is just to show how e-commerce application can be built using flutter.
 This application is not used to buy actual product.
-- I have used [Ugaoo](https://www.ugaoo.com/) to get the data such as pictures and dtails regarding plants.
+- I have used [Ugaoo](https://www.ugaoo.com/) to get the data such as pictures and details regarding products.
 Please visit once and help them out.

 ## Resources
 - [Design Courtesy 1](https://www.behance.net/gallery/112245565/Grow-It-Plant-Care-APP?tracking_source=search_projects_recommended%7Cplant%20app)